My Little Pony: The Movie poster

 The inciting incident occurs at 11 minutes when Tempest Shadow and the Storm King's forces attack during the Friendship Festival, turning ponies to stone and destroying the celebration.
 The princesses are captured, forcing Twilight and friends to flee..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Twilight makes the active choice to leave Equestria and seek the hippogriffs' help, crossing the border into the dangerous unknown world beyond.
+This shows the protagonist's commitment to Twilight makes the active choice to leave Equestria and seek the hippogriffs' help, crossing the border into the dangerous unknown world beyond.
 This is their first time leaving home, entering uncharted territory., moving from reaction to action.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, Twilight is captured by Tempest and caged.
 All her friends are imprisoned.
 Her attempt to handle everything herself has failed completely, and she's alone, having pushed everyone away with her betrayal.
-This is her lowest point., reveals the protagonist at their lowest point.
+This is her lowest point., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Twilight apologizes to her friends and accepts help.
 The group escapes together, with all the allies they made (Capper, Celaeno, Skystar) arriving to help - proving that imperfect friendship and trust were the answer all along.
 Synthesis of both worlds: Equestrian magic and new friendships., demonstrating the transformation achieved throughout the journey.